-While most people compare Laserball to the classic Gremlins game Deflektor, Thomas only ever saw this game after the release of Laserball 2015!
+While most people compare Laserball to the classic Gremlin game Deflektor, Thomas only ever saw this game after the release of Laserball 2015!

-The beautifull physical release of Laserball.
+The beautiful physical release of Laserball.
 For those who missed it, if 15 people sign in, a new batch is created.
 Come on people!

 The promotion campaign for Anarcho Ride was so professionally made.
 This is one of the many posters designed by Melanie Schober.

 Some artwork by Alan Tomkins and the original poster sketch by Melanie Schober for the game Anarcho Ride.

 While Anarcho is filled with happy faces and crazy characters, this game is serious ...
 DEADLY serious ... or not ...